Summer in Bethlehem: Plot

-Colonel Menon and his wife approve of Ravi's and Abhirami's relationship but upon knowing this, Abhirami snubs them by declaring that she is in love with Dennis.
-Her decision creates a panic among all, who believes that Dennis is a failed businessman who is living at the expense of Ravishankar.
+Colonel Menon and his wife approve of Ravi and Abhirami's relationship but upon knowing this, Abhirami snubs them by declaring that she is in love with Dennis.
+Her decision creates panic among all as they believe that Dennis is a failed businessman who is living at the expense of Ravishankar.
 Ravi shocks everyone by revealing that Dennis is the actual owner of Bethlehem and that he is more than happy to see Abhirami marrying Dennis.
 Abhirami meets Dennis who is completely broken down after the chaos at the house.
 Dennis, at the same time, is happy at heart knowing about Abhirami's love for him.
 But she shocks him by saying that she was just using his name to escape the marriage.
 She tells Dennis that she is in love with Niranjan, a Naxal revolutionary in southern Karnataka.
 Niranjan, whom she met in Bangalore, is now in jail, convicted of killing Brijesh Mallaya, a business owner and his family.
 He is awaiting his death sentence in a couple of days and Abhirami has taken a vow not to marry anyone other than Niranjan.

-But at home, upon the compulsion from Ravi, the family decides to get Abhirami married to Dennis.
-The night before wedding, Abhirami requests Dennis to take her to jail to meet Niranjan for one last time.
+Back home, upon the compulsion from Ravi, the family decides to get Abhirami married to Dennis.
+The night before the engagement, Abhirami requests Dennis to take her to jail to meet Niranjan for one last time.
 They meet Niranjan, who is a completely changed man.
-Remorseful Niranjan regrets the violent ways he adopted in class war and the crimes he did to obtain a classless society.
+Remorseful Niranjan regrets the violent ways he adopted in class war and the crimes he committed to obtain a classless society.
 Niranjan advises Abhirami to forget him and accept Dennis as her husband.
 Abhirami refuses to take his words, but Niranjan forces Dennis to tie the thali to Abhirami, which she has brought with her.
 Dennis obeys Niranjan, marries Abhirami at the jail, and Niranjan witnesses it with tearful eyes.